flare-foundation/docs/docs/user/delegation/managing-rewards.md

 # Managing Rewards

-Use this information to manage [rewards](../../tech/ftso.md#rewards) by using the Flare Portal or the block explorer.
+Use this information to manage [FTSO delegation rewards](../../tech/ftso.md#rewards) by using the Flare Portal or the block explorer.
 Rewards are accrued from your delegations to FTSO data providers whose submitted data is close to the calculated median value in a price epoch.

 ## Using the Flare Portal